pratta3/RR-Coursera-Project-02/README.md

 * storm_script.R contains only the R code for the analysis
 * storms.Rmd is an RMarkdown document containing the code from storm_script along with a narrative text
 * storms.html is the html document produced by knitting storms.Rmd

+The storms.html document has also been published on RPubs, which you can visit by clicking [here](http://rpubs.com/pratta3/298466).